cc-tweaked/CC-Tweaked/doc/guides/gps_setup.md

 -->

 # Setting up GPS
-The @{gps} API allows computers and turtles to find their current position using wireless modems.
+The [`gps`] API allows computers and turtles to find their current position using wireless modems.

 In order to use GPS, you'll need to set up multiple *GPS hosts*.
 These are computers running the special `gps host` program, which tell other computers the host's position.
 Several hosts running together are known as a *GPS